-- Maintenance of the Resident Activity Log (indicating his/her training steps, results achieved, service provided, instructions completed) - Maintenance of the Resident Dossier (comprising the Activity Logbook along with lists of presentations, publications, seminars given/attended, congress/conference attendance, documentation on external training) - Providing annually updated curriculum vitae to the Resident Advisor and Program Director - Submission of copies of the updated Resident Activity and Resident Dossier to the Resident Advisor.
+- Maintenance of the Resident Activity Log (indicating his/her training steps, results achieved, service provided, instructions completed). - Maintenance of the Resident Dossier (comprising the Activity Logbook along with lists of presentations, publications, seminars given/attended, congress/conference attendance, documentation on external training).

-The Resident Advisor is responsible for evaluation of the Resident's progress and will communicate deficiencies to the Resident.
-In case of structural deficiencies the Education Committee will be notified by the Resident Advisor or the Resident.

-9. Facilities, services, and equipment required in an approved Poultry Science Residency Program.

-- Library: a library containing recent textbooks and current journals relating to poultry medicine and its supporting disciplines must be accessible to the program participants. - Access to clinical cases - Records: a complete record must be maintained for each case and those records must be retrievable.

-- Computer facilities: up-to-date computer facilities with access to the Internet and relevant software including an automated literature search system. - Diagnostic investigations: appropriate rooms for pathological examination and all laboratory investigations must be available.
+- Providing annually updated curriculum vitae to the Resident Advisor and Program Director. - Submission of copies of the updated Resident Activity and Resident Dossier to the Resident Advisor every 12 month and uploading the annual report to www.ecpvs.org by the anniversary of the residency start date.
+In case the program is finished and the resident did not apply to sit the exam or was rejected to sit the exam, he/she will continue to provide annual reports until he/she sits the exam (max.
+8 yearly reports from a resident are possible). - 9.
+Facilities, services, and equipment required in an approved Poultry Science Residency Program. - Library: a library containing recent textbooks and current journals relating to poultry medicine and its supporting disciplines must be accessible to the program participants. - Access to clinical cases. - Records: a complete record must be maintained for each case and those records must be retrievable. - Computer facilities: up-to-date computer facilities with access to the Internet and relevant software including an automated literature search system. - Diagnostic investigations: appropriate rooms for pathological examination and all laboratory investigations must be available.